 Bake for 35-40 minutes until the middle is set and a toothpick comes out clean.

 My favourite way to have brownies is with a nut or seed butter swirl.
 These brownies are delicious with tahini.
-To add a swirl: In a small bowl stir together 6 tbsp of tahini, 2 tbsp maple syrup and a pinch of salt.
+To add a swirl: In a small bowl stir together 6 tablespoon of tahini, 2 tablespoon maple syrup and a pinch of salt.
 Drop 6 equally placed dollops of the tahini mixture on the brownie batter.

 Using a chopstick or a thin utensil, slowly swirl the tahini mixture around to create a beautiful swirl pattern on the brownies.